stormpath/stormpath-framework-spec/password-reset.md

 Regardless of whether or not the email address is associated with a user account, we must do the following:

-* If the request is `Accept: application/html`, redirect the user to `stormpath.web.forgot.nextUri`
+* If the request prefers `application/html`, redirect the user to `stormpath.web.forgotPassword.nextUri`

-* If the request is `Accept: application/json`, respond with `200 OK` and no body.
+* If the request prefers `application/json`, respond with `200 OK` and no body.

 ### <a name="options"></a> Options